openmeteo/pthelma/doc/dev/swb.rst

       water depth variables are in mm, specify ``rd_factor=1000``.
 Provided at class initialization time.

+   .. attribute:: a

+      The :attr:`a` is coefficient of draintime function with default zero.

+   .. attribute:: b

+      The :attr:`b` is coefficient of draintime function with default zero.

+   .. attribute:: draintime

+      The draintime is the time required for the soil to remove excess water up to field capacity :attr:`Fc` in mm.

+      If not provided, draintime use calculation formula based on attr:`a`, :attr:`b` and :attr:`rd` (m):

+         draitime = (:attr:`a` * (:attr:`rd` * 100) ** :attr:`b`

+      Returns draintime in days.

    .. attribute:: taw

       The total available water: